 Frequently Asked Questions

-Do digital sticky notes work as well as physical ones?
+Can digital sticky notes be as effective as physical ones?

 Born in Brooklyn.
 Powered by AWS.
 Your data stays yours.